JonKing93/DASH/docs/Tutorials/gridfile/add.md

 ---
 sections:
-  - Add data sources to a grid file | Data sources
+  - Data sources
   - Define source metadata
   - Add source files
   - Example 1 | | 2
-  - Example 2| | 2
+  = Example 2 | | 2
+  - Merge dimensions
+  - Convert units
+  - Fill values | Fill value and valid range
   - Source filepaths
-  - Merging dimensions
-  - Convert units
-  - Fill value and valid range| Fill values
-  - Use absolute file paths| Absolute file paths
 ---

-# Add data sources to a .grid file
+# Data Sources

 So, we've have created a .grid file and defined the scope of its N-dimensional array.
 Returning to the illustrations, we have something like this: